Breakdown of the anti-candida diet cure for beginners:

-I know it may sound weird but this is actually a yeast.
-You may think consuming more yeast can just promote the growth of candida but there is beneficial yeast that fights off the bad guys.
+I know it may sound weird, but this is a yeast.
+You may think consuming more yeast can promote the growth of Candida, but there is beneficial yeast that fights off the bad guys.

-And just like the good bacteria, this beneficial yeast is believed to reduce the risk of Candida translocating from the digestive tract to other areas and inhibits its growth in the intestines by inducing caprylic acid, an antifungal substance.
+And just like the good bacteria, this beneficial yeast is believed to reduce the risk of Candida translocating from the digestive tract to other areas.
+The growth of Candida is inhibited in the intestines by inducing caprylic acid, and anti-fungal substance.
 (Gabrielli, 2018)

-These cool strains have evidence for use with both Candida albicans and Candida glabrata and are most effective when combined together.
+These fascinating strains have evidence for use with both Candida albicans and Candida glabrata and are most effective when combined.
 (Martinez et al.,2009) (Kohler et al., 2012)

-2. How strong should my probiotic supplement be to treat candida overgrowth?
+2. How powerful should my probiotic supplement be to treat candida overgrowth?

 To answer this question accurately is a real challenge.

-Because the severity varies from person to person.
-You may be a victim of candida overgrowth for years without even realising or you may have noticed after a couple of weeks or months (if you’re the lucky one!).
+Because the severity varies from person to person, you may be a victim of candida overgrowth for years without even realizing, or you may have noticed after a couple of weeks or months (if you’re the lucky one!).

 3. How long should I take a probiotic supplement to treat candida overgrowth?

-You may not see improvements within hours or even days and that’s why it is best to continue taking any probiotic supplement for at least 7-10 days to establish if they have any effect.
+You may not see improvements within hours or even days, and that’s why it’s best to continue taking any probiotic supplement for at least 7-10 days to establish if they have any effect.

-Many people first experience a die-off effect with flu-like symptoms, but this may be avoided if starting in small dosages and gradually increasing the strength of the probiotic.
+Many people first experience a die-off effect with flu-like symptoms, but these can be prevented if starting in small dosages and gradually increasing the strength of the probiotic.

-If you notice any negative side effects that make you feel uncomfortable such as, bloating, upset stomach or abdominal pain, half the dosage for a couple of days before symptoms ware off.
+If you notice any adverse side effects that make you feel uncomfortable such as, bloating, upset stomach or abdominal pain, half the dosage for a couple of days before symptoms ware off.

 What probiotic supplement is best for treatment of candida overgrowth

 Probiotic supplements are a funny one when it comes to effectiveness.
-With a huge variety and competition, it’s hard to know what to trust.
-This is why doing your research before investing in your health is crucial, so you don’t get burnt and have to start all over again.
+With a wide variety and competition, it’s hard to know what to trust.

 Secondly, you want to focus on a product that is specific to your problems.